 Corona Range and Livestock Research Center

 Join us for the 2015 Beyond the Roundtable event.
-In contrast to the Rancher's Roundtable, leading experts in livestock health will present three one-hour presentations with a roundtable discussion to close the day.
+In contrast to the Rancher's Roundtable, leading experts in rangeland invasive species will present three one-hour presentations with a roundtable discussion to close the day.

 Lunch will be provided and each participant will take home a bound proceedings with all information from the day, as well as, supplemental information deemed important by speakers and NM specialists.
 Registration is free.
 Limited to first 45 to register.

 The following is a working agenda and subject to change:

 10:00 a.m.
 Ruminant Nutrition: Overview - Eric Scholljegerdes, PhD, NMSU Ruminant Nutritionist

 11:00 a.m.
 Protein: The 1st Limiting Nutrient - Clint Loest, PhD, NMSU Ruminant Nutritionist

 1:00 p.m.
 Energy: Meeting Daily Requirements - Sergio Soto, PhD, NMSU Ruminant Nutritionist